deartc/DanceMusic/README.md

 Correct use of Git/Github and commits: I followed the correct steps in the project guidelines to create and name the github repository that would reflect a distinct repository.
 I then used the proper guidelines to initialize the project and add files using git bash and the command line.
 I then far exceeded the minimum number of commits needed to pass.

-I also named my file a distinct name describing my project of DanceMusic